 - (a) Zoning Amendment Request (rezoning application).
 An application for rezoning to a PDD shall be submitted according to the basic hearing and notification processes of Chapter 1217 however only the requirements for submission outlined in Chapter 1255.17 shall apply.
 Generally, in addition to the requirements for rezoning applications, there shall be submitted a Preliminary Development Plan (or Master Plan) for the total development, Development Standards Text and supporting documentation as required.
 Council must approve the zoning change, Preliminary Plan and Development Standards Text in order for rezoning to a PDD becomes effective. - (b) Review Procedures.
 The Preliminary Development Plan or Master Plan as applicable, the Zoning Amendment Request and all submission requirements as set forth in Section 1255.17 shall be reviewed and distributed according to the following procedures.
 A preliminary subdivision plat may be reviewed simultaneously provided all the required plat information is submitted. - (1) Staff Review.
-Staff shall determine if an application is complete according to this Chapter, after which, staff shall forward the application to the appropriate City departments and if necessary professional consultants for review and comment. - (2) The application shall be reviewed for compliance with the City Comprehensive Plan and other adopted plans or studies, the requirements of this code and other applicable City codes. - Ouring the review process, staff may meet with the applicant to review the application, and the applicant may revise the Preliminary Development Plan or Master Plan as applicable, and Zoning Amendment application in response to staff's comments. - (4) Within 45 days of the application being deemed complete or an extended time if agreed to by the applicant, the application shall be placed on the agenda for a public hearing during a regularly scheduled meeting of the Planning and Zoning Commission, and the application and all supporting documents shall be transmitted to the Commission. - (5) Prior to a public hearing required in part (4), above, written notice of such hearing shall be sent by the Planning and Zoning Clerk by first class mail, at least 20 days before the hearing, to all owners of property within 200 feet or two (2) parcels from any point of the perimeter of the property line of the area proposed to be included within the Planned Development District, whichever provides a greater number of property owners.
-The failure to deliver notice, as provided in this chapter, shall not invalidate any such approval.
-The notice shall contain the same information as required of notices published in newspapers as specified in Section 1217.08.
+Staff shall determine if an application is complete according to this Chapter, after which, staff shall forward the application to the appropriate City departments and if necessary professional consultants for review and comment. - (2) The application shall be reviewed for compliance with the City Comprehensive Plan and other adopted plans or studies, the requirements of this code and other applicable City codes. - Ouring the review process, staff may meet with the applicant to review the application, and the applicant may revise the Preliminary Development Plan or Master Plan as applicable, and Zoning Amendment application in response to staff's comments. - (4) Within 45 days of the application being deemed complete or an extended time if agreed to by the applicant, the application shall be placed on the agenda for a public hearing during a regularly scheduled meeting of the Planning and Zoning Commission, and the application and all supporting documents shall be transmitted to the Commission.
+(Ord.
+2010-3962.
+Passed 3-8-10.) - (5) Written notice of the public hearing to be held for a zoning amendment request shall be mailed to all adjoining property owners of record within 300 feet of any property line of the subject property by first class mail, and given in one (1) or more newspapers of general circulation in the City at least 10 days before the date of the public hearing.
+The notice shall set forth the time and place of the public hearing, and the nature of the proposed zoning amendment request.
+Notice of the public hearing shall be mailed by the Planning and Zoning Department by first class mail.
+Failure to deliver notice, as provided in this section, shall not invalidate any action taken by the Planning and Zoning Commission.
+(Ord.
+2017-4298.
+Passed 11-20-17.)